mnedelchev-vn/fairlaunch-crowdfunding-contract/README.md

 # Fairlaunch crowdfunding contract

 The main purpose of the Fairlaunch crowdfunding contract is to enable crowdfunding for a new token and after the fairlaunch crowdfund is done to securely create Uniswap trading pair and provide the collected liquidity.
+The

 #### Owner methods breakdown:
 * The ```constructor``` is accepting the following parameters: